Water birth might be becoming a bigger trend but what should you take into consideration before deciding if you should have one or not?

 It may be less safe for you to have a water birth if you have a medical condition or have had a difficult pregnancy.
 You may not be able to use a birth pool if:

-- You are very overweight (have a BMI over 35)
+- Are very overweight (have a BMI over 35)

 - Your labour is premature